How to calculate profit margin: formula and examples

 Key takeaways

-• Calculate your profit margin by dividing profit by revenue and multiplying by 100, which gives you a percentage that shows how much money you keep from each pound of sales.
+- Calculate your profit margin by dividing profit by revenue and multiplying by 100.
+This gives you a percentage showing how much money you keep from each pound of sales.

-• Focus on three key margin types to understand your business health: gross profit margin (revenue minus cost of goods sold), operating profit margin (after production costs but before taxes), and net profit margin (after all expenses and taxes).
+- Focus on three key margin types: gross profit margin (revenue minus cost of goods sold), operating profit margin (after operating costs but before taxes), and net profit margin (after all expenses and taxes).

-• Improve your profit margins by controlling costs through regular expense audits, increasing operational efficiency with automation and streamlined workflows, and adjusting your pricing strategy based on value and market conditions.
+- Improve your margins by controlling costs through regular expense audits, increasing efficiency with automation, and adjusting your pricing strategy based on value and market conditions.

 What is a profit margin?

-Profit margin is the percentage of revenue your business keeps after paying expenses.
+A profit margin is the percentage of revenue your business keeps as profit after paying expenses.
 You calculate it by dividing profit by revenue, then multiplying by 100.
 The higher the percentage, the more money you retain from each sale.

 A strong profit margin signals financial health.
 It shows your business: